johanno/Complete-Single-GPU-Passthrough/README.md

 ***Generate grub.cfg***

 ### Debian/Arch:

  ```sh
  sudo update-grub
  ```

 ### Fedora:

 for UEFI systems:

  ```sh
  sudo grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
  ```

 for BIOS systems //TODO afaik without uefi it doesn't work anyways

  ```sh
  sudo grub2-mkconfig -o /boot/grub2/grub.cfg
  ```

 <br/>
 Reboot your system for the changes to take effect.

 ---

-***To verify IOMMU, run the following command, which should return result.***
+***To verify IOMMU, run the following command, which should return result. //TODO whaat?***

 ```sh
 sudo dmesg | grep 'IOMMU enabled'
 ```

-or //TODO
+or
-    Nach einem Neustart kann man nun prüfen ob IOMMU aktiviert ist:
+after a restart you can verify it with the following commands:

-   bei Intel:
+for Intel:

 ```sh
 dmesg | grep "Virtualization Technology"
 ```

-   oder bei AMD:
+for AMD:

 ```sh
 dmesg | grep AMD-Vi
 ```

 Now, you need to make sure that your IOMMU groups are valid. \
-Run the following script to view the IOMMU groups and attached devices. \
+Run the following script to view the IOMMU groups and attached devices.

 ```sh
 #!/bin/bash